Episode 41 – Main Engine Start

 Dieter: Mine’s still here!

-Dieter then spotted the trees on the other side of the security fencing, which had an immediate effect on him of getting the urge to pee.
+Dieter then spotted the trees on the other side of the security fence.

-Jarvis: On this road trip I’m your Mom, so I’ll be making sure that everyone uses the toilet at the top before we get in the shuttle, because there aren’t any gas stations – or trees, Master D, to stop at on the way!
+Jarvis: On this road trip, I shall be acting as your mum — so I will be making sure that everyone uses the toilet at the top before we get in the shuttle, because there aren’t any gas stations — or trees, Master D — to stop at on the way.

-Right then lads, this way then, though here and over to the elevator that will take us up.
+Right then, lads — this way and over to the elevator that will take us up.

 Jaak: Um — er… I guess so!